 You see, when you create a nomadic lifestyle, you can literally go anywhere in the world.
 However, what the 4-Hour Workweek seems to skip or deliberately ignore is the fact that not everyone wants to travel.

 With this in mind, many people don’t want to travel anywhere, yet they still want to create their own business.
 Some just don’t want a boss or a fixed schedule anymore.
 The prospect of unleashing their creativity is more than enough reason to chase the 4-Hour Workweek.

 And that’s just part of the story…

 At the time of writing this, there is likely a legion of ‘digital nomads’ who yearn to settle down.
 However, they got so caught up in the travel lifestyle that they don’t know where to start.
 It’s true, travel is not for everyone and for those who love it, it certainly can’t last forever.

 For these reasons, it’s important to take the 4-Hour Workweek with a pinch of salt and realize that life is not all about travel.
 In fact, maybe you don’t even want to travel at all…and that’s just fine, too.

 4. How automation has reshaped ‘outsourcing’ and what it means

 Outsourcing clearly has benefits and most businesses are taking this approach in one way or another.
 In the 4-Hour Workweek, the concept of outsourcing was quite a revolutionary idea for new startups and entrepreneurs.
 After all, outsourcing is often cost-effective and saves time.
 Likewise, delegating menial tasks to a freelancer can also alleviate a great deal of stress.

 With this in mind, I’m not about to detract from the benefits of outsourcing.
+In fact, nowadays the availability of online employee scheduling apps gives you all the resources you need to schedule your outsourced teams and avoid shift issues.
 Tim Ferriss was completely right in the book and his theory has successfully helped transform a host of companies.